MarcoFaul/diw/docs/commands/xdebug.md

 ## Xdebug

 This Command enables, disables or returns the xdebug status from the `*__shop` container.
-To change the container suffix use the `configuration:configure` command.
+To change the container suffix use the `config:update` command.

 ``` note::
     The shell command is tuned for Dockware - https://dockware.io/ - images.